bgreengo/aws-python/README.md

 Web has the following features:

--List buckets
+- List buckets
--List objects in bucket
+- List objects in bucket
+- Create and setup s3 bucket